Anova-Anet/stuff/README.md

 ♢ I have a really weird habit of not blocking people that I obviously need to block,, so if you have "-14/15 dni" or "homestuck dni" in ur socials please hide me because I likely won't do it first

-✧ I actually hate subspace from phighting with all my heart I want him dead so phucking badly,, subspace kins/irls iwec or dni entirely
+✧ I actually hate subspace from phighting with all my heart I want him dead so phucking badly I want him hung by jumper cables I want him hung by jumper cables I want hIM HUNG BY JUMPER CABLES I WANT HIM HUNG BY JUMPER CABLES I WANT HI

 ♢ uhhh if you make fun of me on my strawpage via the AMA or drawings I'm publicly making fun of you